sunrise125/Satellites-Orbits/README.md

 # Satellites-Orbits
-What this package performs can be rallied with the abstract of of the attached PDF
+What this package performs is better detailed in the attached PDF, as shortly condensed in its abstract.

-# Abstract
+# Precise Orbit Determination of Satellites through 3 Observations (Gauss method)
 Since Jan.1,2009 any computation involving Earth's gravitational field should be performed by means of the new precession-nutation model and this paper presents how to determine the orbital elements